Current Students

 Rule of Law - Comply with the spirit and intent of laws and regulations

 The College of Business faculty are dedicated to your success.
 Weekly Office Hours give you a chance to get to know your professors and for them to get to know you.
 It is a great way to get help with assignments, clarify important class concepts, discuss networking opportunities and receive career advice.
 We encourage you to take full advantage of your professors' experience and interest in your success.
-Here is a list of current semester office hours.
+Check your class syllabus for faculty office hours.

 For the College of Business, we offer you the ability to complete your degree online.
 Students may earn their last 60 credits through online courses.
 Before beginning an online program or taking an online course, you should make sure that you are prepared by speaking with an Academic Advisor.